Grotte Annette Bouchacourt

 How to find it

 Grotte Annette Bouchacourt was first entered by cavers in 1943, and connected to the main system in 1946 by Chevalier's team after some protracted digging.
 Although it is the upstream end of a large phreatic trunk route that once flowed through to Trou du Glaz, because the water was running down dip and rising up large phreatic risers, upward pitches prevent through trips from this end unless they have been pre-rigged.
 It is normally used as an exit, most often from Trou du Glaz, but equally realistically from Gouffre Pulpite or P40.
 An entertaining couple of hours caving can be enjoyed as far as the base of Puits de la Gnole, but the way marking tends to be misleading as it is designed to help people on their way out, rather than those going in.
 Such a trip can be combined with a sortie into Grotte Chevalier.

 The through trip from the Trou du Glaz is probably the most straightforward of the pull-through trips in the Réseau de la Dent de Crolles, and it provides an excellent introduction to the system.
 The pitch heads are all equipped with pull-through chains and traverse lines, and the various traverses encountered en route are also equipped with traverse lines.
 There is one short upward pitch equipped with a fixed rope, although it can be free-climbed in extremis.
-The route is used for commercial adventure trips, so in normal season one can be very confident that the fixed rigging will be there.
+The route is used for commercial adventure trips, so one can be pretty confident that the fixed rigging will be there.
 There used to be a very unstable boulder choke / scree funnel in the entrance series, but this was stabilised with some serious iron work in 2011.